 Dragon Ball Z Kai is shown multiple times every day with flimsy excuses for marathons.
 It's 11/11/11?
 They promise to show 11 hours of the show.
 It runs at least 4 episodes a day.

 The block-series, Nick Studio 10, was crammed into the program during any possible rerun.
-It got so bad that Nick actually interrupted whatever show is playing to air a random clip of something and/or a Studio 10 skit instead of waiting for the next commercial break!
-The shilling has given it a significant hate-base.
-The interruptions calmed down, though.
+It got so bad that Nick actually interrupted whatever show is playing to air a random clip of something and/or a Studio 10 skit instead of waiting for the next commercial break.
+An irrational Periphery Hatedom developed, and Studio 10 became a rare case of a series seemingly bullied off the air by social media.

 Nickelodeon has been extensively advertising Sanjay And Craig.
 In fact, two or even three commercials for the show will air in a single commercial break.
 Commercials are even airing on different networks.

 Nick even loves to interrupt shows with Sanjay and Craig ads as well, playing a commercial right after a show's theme song.
-However, it's (THANKFULLY) fitted so no content is missed, unlike Studio 10.
+However, it's (thankfully) fitted so no content is missed.

 Is today a holiday (Christmas, New Year's, Thanksgiving, etc.) or a special event on a different network such as the Super Bowl or the Grammys?
 Chances are that Rugrats in Paris: The Movie will be on tonight.
 The movie is also played every other week as well.